 If you have leftover turkey, try my Old Fashioned Turkey Croquettes.

-Recipe FAQ’s
+Recipe FAQs

-Dry-brining also referred to as salting is the process of rubbing the meat down with salt.
-The natural moisture content of the meat creates a concentrated brine that is naturally absorbed back into the meat before cooking.
+Dry-brining, also referred to as salting, is the process of rubbing the meat down with salt.
+The natural moisture content of the meat creates a concentrated brine that isย naturally absorbed back into the meat before cooking.

-A whole turkey needs two to three days of brining time, the dry-brining can be done days before Thanksgiving giving you extra time on Turkey Day.
+Aย whole turkey needs two to three days of brining time.
+The dry-brining can be done days before Thanksgiving, giving you extra time on Turkey Day.

-For the last 24 hours of the dry brine leave the turkey uncovered in the refrigerator.
+For the last 24 hours of the dry brine, leave the turkey uncovered in the refrigerator.
 This will dry out the skin, which in turn gives you incredibly crispy, golden-brown skin on the finished turkey.

 Chef Dennis Littley